fieldse/vulnerable-rest-api/readme.md

 - `POST /password-reset` - Accepts `userId` and `password` parameters in request body.
 Expects current user to be authenticated.
 - `GET  /users` - Returns list of users.
 - `GET  /users/1` - Returns single user by ID.
+- `GET  /is-admin` - Checks if the currently logged in user is an admin

 ## Configuration